 To minimize market risk the Foundation follows investment policy guidelines which limit investment in both common shares and bonds to an upper limit along with holding bonds in certain credit ratings.
-At March 31, 2020, 8.2% of its investments were held in equity funds.
+At March 31, 2021, 28% of its investments were held in global equity funds.

-Subsequent to year end, COVID-19 has had a significant effect on the financial markets.
-The Organization's investments in equity instruments (see Note 3) measured at fair value are reported in these financial statements at their values on March 31, 2020.
-Since then there has been significant market volatility.
+During the year, COVID-19 has had a significant effect on the financial markets.
+The Organization's investments in equity instruments (see Note 3) measured at fair value are reported in these financial statements at their values on March 31, 2021.
 The extent of any future impact on the Organization's investments or operations as a result of COVID-19 is unknown.

-5. Uncertainty of COVID-19
+5. Uncertainty Due to COVID-19

-Subsequent to year end, the impact of COVID-19 in Canada and on the global economy increased significantly.
-The organization has postponed a number of its fundraisers and the impact on donor giving is unknown.
+During the year, the impact of COVID-19 in Canada and on the global economy increased significantly.
+The organization continues to postpone a number of its fundraisers and the impact on donor giving is unknown.
 The Organization is not able to fully estimate the effects of the COVID-19 outbreak on its results of operations, financial condition, or liquidity at this time.